 Former member countries

-Dependent territoriesSome of the above member states have other dependent outlying areas.
+Dependent territoriesSome of the above-mentioned member states have other external territories dependent on them.
 These are not independent states, but they do have some economic and political autonomy.
-The treaties concluded by the TPP apply to them at least in part.
-However, these countries are not listed as official member states.
+The TPP treaties apply to them at least in part.
+These countries are not listed as official member states.

 |Christmas Island||Australia/New Zealand||Non-self-governing territory of Australia|